 Is upgrading to an acrylic platter mat worth it?

 In most scenarios it is worth it to upgrade your platter to acrylic to improve the sound performance of your turntable.
 It is a very easy upgrade that yields an instant improvement in sound quality.
 If your specific model of turntable does not allow for a platter upgrade you can always consider adding an acrylic turntable platter mat.
 It still offers some of the benefits of a full-on acrylic platter while still being compatible with most turntables.
 You can also look at platter mat materials such as a cork mat.

-Improve your vinyl listening experience with the Fluance High Density Acrylic Platter.
-As a critical component to achieve serious performance, this platter provides greater mass, improved damping and helps maintain consistent speed.
-As soon as you drop the needle, you'll hear the difference that an acrylic platter can provide.
+Improve your vinyl listening experience.
+A critical component to achieve serious performance, this platter provides greater mass, improved damping and helping maintain consistent speed.
+As soon as you drop the needle, you’ll hear the difference that an acrylic platter can provide.